Ximaz/youtube-playlist-downloader/README.md

 ### Video

-To download a single Youtube video, you can use the following command :
+To download a single Youtube video, use the following command :

 ```bash
 bun cmd:video --video-id <video-id> --output-folder ./video-streams